This post was originally published in September of 2015. It has since been updated.

 - Client name

-We’ll delve into how to ensure your naming elements are descriptive and consistent in another post.
-After you’ve identified which elements are important to communicate in the names of your files and folders, you’ll want to determine how best to group your content, and what the hierarchy of those groupings should be.
+After you’ve identified which elements are important to communicate in the names of your project and campaigns, you’ll want to determine how best to group your content, and what the hierarchy of those groupings should be.

 For example, if you’re at an agency the highest level of organization will likely be by client – so for each client you’ll create a folder with the client’s name.
 Within those folders you may have groupings by content medium (web, print, email, etc.), within those folders you may have additional folders organized by project title (for web you may have website, blog, landing pages), and within those folders you might have files or folders listed by date (April blog posts, May blog posts).
 So if you’re looking for an April blog post for to send the client, it’s in Client Name/Web/Blog/May.